Mount Eden Estate

 Domaine Eden

-Domaine Eden is a nearby mountaintop wine estate purchased in 2007.
-Modeled after Mount Eden, it was founded and built by the late Tom Mudd in 1983, who initially planted the Mount Eden clonal selections of Chardonnay and Cabernet Sauvignon, which evolved to include Pinot Noir from various Dijon and California selections.
-This is the former home of Cinnabar Winery.
+Domaine Eden is a nearby mountaintop wine estate purchased by Mount Eden in 2007.
+This 55-acre site was originally founded and built by the late Tom Mudd in 1983.
+It is the former home of Cinnabar Winery.
+Tom was a fan of Mount Eden Vineyards and initially planted the Mount Eden clonal selections of Chardonnay and Cabernet Sauvignon, which later evolved to include Pinot Noir from various Dijon and California heritage selections.

 Edna Valley